How to Use ES Module

 Summary

-Writing a new cloud function:
+Writing new cloud functions:

-entry.mjsas theES Moduleentry point.Dynamically importing and calling
+entry.mjsas theES Moduleentry point.Dynamically import and call

 entry.mjsinindex.js.